 You can get your life back!
 Improvements in technology have brought us many tools to help you see better.
 We can provide you with special seeing devices like miniature telescopes, video reading systems, special eyeglasses and even binoculars that you wear like glasses.
 We can also give you advice on how to make simple, no cost adjustments in your personal life to improve your vision.

 An initial evaluation will take about one hour.
 During this time, we take a detailed assessment of your needs.
 Next, we measure your vision using your current glasses and other low vision aids.
 The physician then proceeds with a trial of optical devices to find those that work best for you.
 Please bring with you any magnifiers or glasses you now use.

 We use a complete supply of low vision aids including glasses, magnifiers, telescopes, video devices and computer/video devices in the examination as indicated by your particular needs.
 You can purchase optical prescriptions and low vision magnifiers here.

 If necessary, follow-up appointments are available, allowing you to practice using devices or meet your other vision rehabilitation needs.
-In addition, we can refer you to low vision support groups and other community resources.
+In addition, we offer a Low Vision Support Group at Casey and can refer you to other community resources.